 SceneScan is configured through a web interface, which can be reached by entering SceneScan's IP address into your browser.
-The default address is http://192.168.10.10.
-Please configure the IP address and subnet mask of your computer appropriately, such that this interface can be reached.
+The default address is http://192.168.10.10, but if a DHCP server is present on the network, it might assign a different address to SceneScan.
+In this case please use the provided NVCom software for discovering the device (see Section 11.1).
+If SceneScan's integrated DHCP server is not enabled, please configure the IP address and subnet mask of your computer appropriately, such that this interface can be reached.

 If SceneScan has just been plugged in, it will take several seconds before the web interface is accessible.
 For using the web interface, you require a browser with support for HTML 5.
-Please use a recent version of one of the major browsers, such as Chrome, Firefox, Safari, Internet Explorer or Edge.
+Please use a recent version of one of the major browsers, such as Chrome, Firefox, Safari, or Edge.